Reinventing the Steel

-Reinventing the Steel is the ninth and latest studio album by American heavy metal band Pantera, released on March 21, 2000 through East West Records.
+Reinventing the Steel is the ninth studio album by American heavy metal band Pantera, released on March 21, 2000, March 27 in the UK and April 5 in Japan, through Elektra Records and East West Records.
 This was the last studio album Pantera released before their nineteen-year breakup from November 2003 to July 2022, and it is the band's final album to feature the Abbott brothers Dimebag Darrell and Vinnie Paul, before their deaths in 2004 and 2018, respectively.

 Background

 Reinventing the Steel was produced by the Abbott brothers in addition to Sterling Winfield, making it Pantera's first studio album since 1988's Power Metal not to be produced by Terry Date.

 In Australia, a two-disc "Tour Edition" of the album was released.
 The first disc consists of the album proper while the second is an unofficial hits compilation.

-The album was reissued in October 2020 with extra discs including a new mix by Date and unreleased tracks to honor the album's 20th anniversary.
+The album was reissued on October 20, 2020, with extra discs including a new mix by Date and unreleased tracks to honor the album's 20th anniversary.

 Unlike other Pantera releases, two B-sides were recorded during the Reinventing the Steel sessions, those being "Avoid the Light" and "Immortally Insane", found on the Dracula 2000 and Heavy Metal 2000, and the Texas Chainsaw Massacre soundtracks, respectively.

+Singer Phil Anselmo named Reinventing the Steel as his favorite Pantera album.

 Lyrics and style

 Reinventing the Steel contains lyrics mostly about the band itself, as on "We'll Grind that Axe for a Long Time" (where the band members tell about how they have kept it "true" throughout the years, while many of their peers "sucked up for the fame") and "I'll Cast a Shadow" (about Pantera's influence on the genre).
 There are also songs about their fans, like "Goddamn Electric" and "You've Got to Belong to It".
 "Goddamn Electric" mentions Black Sabbath and Slayer, two of Pantera's main influences.
-The solo for "Goddamn Electric" was recorded by Kerry King in a bathroom after Slayer performed at Ozzfest in Dallas.
+The solo for "Goddamn Electric" was recorded by Kerry King in a bathroom after Slayer performed at Ozzfest in Dallas on July 13, 1999.
 The band members dedicated Reinventing the Steel to their fans who they viewed as their "brothers and sisters".

 Artwork

 The cover art is by Scott Caliva (1967–2003), a friend of Pantera lead singer Phil Anselmo.
 Caliva took the photo of a partygoer at Anselmo's house jumping through a bonfire clutching a bottle of Wild Turkey bourbon whiskey.
-The bottle is pixelated on the cover so the label would not be visible, to avoid copyright infringement.
+The bottle is pixelated on the cover so the label would not be visible, to avoid trademark infringement.

 The 20th Anniversary Edition cover art was only made with the steel marking background, along with the logo and the album name similar to their 1990 album, Cowboys from Hell.